 Most probiotic products contain bacteria from the genera Lactobacillus or Bifidobacterium, although other genera, including Escherichia, Enterococcus, Bacillus, Propionibacterium and Saccharomyces (a yeast) have been developed as probiotics.
 Some commercial probiotic products which contain Bacillus are incorrectly labeled with a name not recognized by the scientific community, ‘Lactobacillus sporogenes’.

 The requirements for a microbe to be considered a probiotic are simple.
 The microbe must be alive when administered, must be documented to have a health benefit and must be administered at levels shown to confer the benefit.
 A report on “Guidelines for the Evaluation of Probiotics in Food” considered more fully what minimum assessments a probiotic must undergo.
 The findings were:

-- Probiotic should be identified at the genus, species and strain level, using appropriate molecular and physiological techniques.
+- Probiotics should be identified at the genus, species and strain level, using accurate molecular and physiological techniques.